1984 Polish speedway season: Polish Pairs Speedway Championship

 The 1984 Polish Pairs Speedway Championship was the 1984 edition of the Polish Pairs Speedway Championship.
 The final was held on 21 June at Chorzów.

 Team

 Team Speedway Polish Championship

 The 1984 Team Speedway Polish Championship was the 1984 edition of the Team Polish Championship.

 Unia Leszno won the league but were stripped of the gold medal.
-Leading Stal Rzeszów 41-25 after eleven races, they allowed Stal to win the final four heats 5-1 for a 45-45 draw.
+Leading Stal Rzeszów 41–25 after eleven races, they allowed Stal to win the final four heats 5-1 for a 45–45 draw.
 This guaranteed that Stal would not have to take part in a relegation/promotion play off.
-GKSŻ considered the behavior of Leszno as unsportsmanlike and awadred the match 41-25.
+GKSŻ considered the behavior of Leszno as unsportsmanlike and awarded the match 41–25.
 Leszno were stripped of the title and Stal took part in the play off which they won.
-The team included Roman Jankowski, Zenon Kasprzak and Mariusz Okoniewski.
+The team included Roman Jankowski, Zenon Kasprzak, Bernard Jąder, Włodzimierz Heliński, Piotr Pawlicki and Mariusz Okoniewski.